Lab-Notebooks/Jobrunner/README.rst

      # input for the job
      input:
-       - flash.par
+       - application.input

      # target file/executable for the job
-     target: flashx
+     target: application.exe

      # list of scripts that need to execute when running submit command
      submit:
        - preProcess.sh
        - submitScript.sh

-The field, ``job.input``, refers to the inputs required to run ``job.target`` executable which is common for configurations ``/Project/JobObject2/Config1`` and ``/Project/JobObject2/Config2``, which contain their respective input files and schedular options which are added to the values present at the current level.
+The field, ``job:input``, refers to the inputs required to run ``job:target`` executable common for configurations ``/Project/JobObject2/Config1`` and ``/Project/JobObject2/Config2``.
+Each configuration contains additional input files with values that are appended to the ones provided at the current level.
 The Jobfile at ``/Project/JobObject2/Config2`` becomes,

 .. code:: YAML